How to Assess and Advance Your Study Habits Before College

-Note taking is a staple study skill, even in this age of apps, smartphones and tablets.
+- Note Taking Note taking is a staple study skill, even in this age of apps, smartphones and tablets.
 Whether it’s dictating into a device, typing on a laptop or writing with pen and paper, students will have to be able to take information they see or hear and place it in written form.
 As information comes so quickly, students should learn how to glean key information and ignore less important points or those they can access at a later time.

-Making efficient use of time will be one of the most important skills a college student can have.
+- Time Management Making efficient use of time will be one of the most important skills a college student can have.
 There is a way to fit it classes, studying and a social life, though sacrifices might need to be made.
 Even when a student cuts back on social activities to focus on school, careful management of that free time is critical.
 Students will need to organize their studying to fit into the time and resources available, such as that 10-minute window between classes.

-Organization is essential to keep track of the obligations, assignments and responsibilities in college.
+- Organization Organization is essential to keep track of the obligations, assignments and responsibilities in college.
 Even the best time managements skills will be useless if students can’t keep track of what they have due and when.
 Remember, organization is very personalized.
 Whether it’s a paper agenda, digital calendar or small notebook, students must find a way to stay organized that works for them.

-The ability to memorize large amounts of information will be useful to create a strong foundation for learning more substantive concepts.
+- Memorization The ability to memorize large amounts of information will be useful to create a strong foundation for learning more substantive concepts.
 Whether memorizing foreign vocabulary words or scientific formulas, students must find ways to repeat large amounts of information.
 To aid in memorization, students must figure out what strategies work best for them, such as creating mnemonics, flashcards, outlines or taking special notes.